Prost–Senna rivalry: 1990: Second clash at Suzuka

 Senna was not penalized for the incident.
 The evidence generally supported Prost, as Honda telemetry showed that Senna kept his foot on the throttle all the way through turn one, and Ron Dennis (who reviewed the condition of Senna's brake and throttle after the race) privately concluded the same.
 However, video evidence was not conclusive, and opinions about Senna's guilt were initially "divided into two roughly equal camps."
 Senna spent the next year defending his innocence and taunting "all the people who fought against me last year."
 He famously lectured three-time Drivers' Champion Jackie Stewart that a true racer would never let Prost through the first corner, rationalizing that "if you no longer go for a gap that exists you are no longer a racing driver."

 Senna admitted that he intentionally wrecked Prost after Max Mosley replaced Jean-Marie Balestre as the head of FISA in October 1991.
 A longtime critic of Balestre, Mosley thought Balestre had "fixed" Senna's 1989 appeal in Prost's favour.
 (Balestre had previously cost Prost the 1983 title by declining to disqualify Nelson Piquet's Brabham, whose fuel octane rating technically exceeded the regulatory limit.)
-Senna was delighted by the change, praising Mosley's "no bulls**t" attitude and telling the media that Mosley "was sensible, intelligent, and ... fair."
+Senna was delighted by the change, praising Mosley's "no bullshit" attitude and telling the media that Mosley "was sensible, intelligent, and ... fair."
 Although he conceded that crashing Prost out of the race was "a [expletive]" way to end the season, he stood by his actions for three reasons: (1) he wanted to get even with Prost for the Frenchman's "unforgiveable" conduct in 1989; (2) he believed that Balestre had exhibited favouritism towards his countryman Prost for years; and (3) before the 1990 race, Balestre had rejected Senna's request, as the polesitter, to start on the clean side of the track, even though the year before, Prost had used the clean side of the track to overtake Senna into turn one.

 In Mosley's view, Senna's premeditated crash ordinarily would have merited disqualification from the 1990 title race.
 However, he sympathized with Senna because of the events of 1989, which he considered "absolutely outrageous."
 After Senna agreed to issue a statement that "at no time did I deliberately collide with Alain," Mosley declined to punish him.
 Prost declined to comment at the time, although he later responded that Senna had not complained about the dirty side of the track in 1989.